 Accounting standards say that a company needs to only record contingent liabilities if the liability is probable and if it’s possible to reasonably estimate the amount.
 Examples of contingent liabilities include product warranties and lawsuits.

 Equity accounts represent what’s left of your business after you take away all of your company’s liabilities from its assets.
-These accounts basically measure how valuable an organisation is to its owner or shareholders.
+These accounts basically measure how valuable an organization is to its owner or shareholders.
 Owner’s equity represents how much of the company the owner has, while shareholder’s equity represents how much the shareholders have.

 Income Statement Accounts